leandro-alvesc/leandro-alvesc/README.md

 # About 🌱
 - Hi!
 I'm Leandro
-- I am a web developer 💻
+- I'm a Web Developer 💻
 - Focused on JavaScript (Vue.js/React.js) and Python (Flask/Django)

 See ya!